G.K. Chesterton

 Is G.K.
 Chesterton considered a saint?
 By which traditions?

 G.K.
 Chesterton is not officially considered a saint by any Christian tradition.
-However, there have been discussions within the Catholic Church about opening a cause for his canonization, though no formal process has been initiated.
+However, there have been discussions within the Catholic Church about his potential canonization, though no formal process has been initiated.

 Why does G.K.
 Chesterton still matter today?